 One of the biggest challenges that Singapore companies face is employee retention.
-About 46 per cent of employees in Singapore are likely to leave their jobs within a year, according to a report by IDC and Workday.
+More than two-thirds of employees in Singapore are looking to switch roles in 2025, according to LinkedIn’s annual jobs report.

-This could explain why some employers might be reluctant to invest in their staff.
-After all, why spend time and resources on them, only to have them leave soon after?
+This could explain why some employers might be reluctant to invest in their employees.
+After all, why spend time and resources training and upskilling them, only to see them leaving soon after?

-But not being attuned to your employees’ needs can backfire.
-A survey by LinkedIn found that more than two in five employees in Singapore left their job because it did not provide sufficient learning and development opportunities.
+But not being attuned to your employees’ needs can backfire in the long run.
+A Randstad survey found that more than six in 10 employees in Singapore indicated that they would leave if they didn’t feel a sense of belonging at their workplace.
+Another common reason cited in a LinkedIn survey for why Singapore employees left their jobs included not providing sufficient learning and development opportunities.

-Keeping turnover rates low can translate into other benefits, such as cost savings and improved team morale.
+Keeping turnover rates low can translate into other benefits, such as cost savings, higher productivity and improved team morale.
 So instead of looking at how employee retention efforts can be time-consuming, consider how they can work in your favour.

 Retention and turnover rates can help assess the effectiveness of your workforce management approach.